-- This is a library for the Arduino that interfaces with the Pololu LPS331AP pressure/altitude sensor carrier as well as the pressure sensor IC on the AltIMU-10 v3 (it also works with the original AltIMU-10).
+- This is a library for the Arduino that interfaces with our LPS25H and LPS331AP pressure/altitude sensor carriers as well as the pressure sensor on the AltIMU-10 v3 (it also works with the original AltIMU-10).
 It makes it simple to read the raw pressure data from the sensor, and it provides functions to help calculate altitude based on the measured pressure.

 - MinIMU-9 + Arduino AHRS

 This Arduino program (sketch) allows an Arduino connected to a MinIMU-9 v3 or AltIMU-10 v3 (or older versions of those boards) to function as an attitude and heading reference system, calculating estimated roll, pitch, and yaw angles from sensor readings that can be visualized with a 3D test program on a PC.
 It is based on the work of Jordi Munoz, William Premerlani, Jose Julio, and Doug Weibel.

 |Visualization of AHRS orientation calculated from MinIMU-9 readings.|

 - Pololu_Open_IMU by mikeshub